Do you have to live in France to receive family benefits?

 Center for European and International Social Security Liaison (Cleiss)

-General information on social security abroad and assistance in the application of individuals
+General information on social security abroad and assistance with individual applications

 By telephone